akeneo/pim-helpcenter/content/md/productivity/get-started-with-the-rules-engine.md

 #### Add associations

-The `add` action can also associate **products/product models/groups** without removing already associated ones.
-You can choose to only associate products or product models or groups, or any combination of those.
+The `add` action can also associate **products/product models/groups** without removing previously associated ones.
+You can choose to only associate products or product models or groups, or any combination you like.

 For instance, the following action will associate the `product_42` product and the `tshirt` group to your product (while **keeping previously associated products and groups**), and **won't update the associated product models**.